imposecrowes/instagram-comments-work-skin/readme.md

     -   If you toggle to preview and then return to your html or come back and edit a posted chapter, you might find AO3 changed some things.
 They parse your html and then add or change it for a few reasons
 -   **Accessibility:**
     -   Remember to update the `alt` attribute on `<img>` tags for screen readers!
-    -   `aria-hidden="true"` is used on some elements (like the like SVG and the "Reply" text) to prevent screen readers from reading out redundant information.
+    -   `aria-hidden="true"` is used on some elements (like the like like button and the "Reply" text) to prevent screen readers from reading out redundant information.

 ---